 SBA is proposing to authorize an appeal process for use where SBA has changed a participant's primary NAICS code on SBA's own initiative.
-Specifically, an appeal may be made to SBA's Associate General Counsel for Procurement Law within 10 business days of receiving the district office's final determination changing the primary NAICS code, and a decision shall be issued within 15 business days of receiving the appeal.
+Specifically, an appeal may be made to SBA's Associate General Counsel for Procurement Law within ten business days of receiving the district office's final determination changing the primary NAICS code, and a decision shall be issued within fifteen business days of receiving the appeal.
 We support this addition and proposed change.

-❖ SBA-Sponsored 8(a) Preparatory Course Should Not Be Required
+❖ SBA-Sponsored 8(a) Preparatory Course Should Not Be Required preparatory course.

-SBA seeks comments on whether it should add a provision that would require small business concerns that seek to apply to the 8(a) program to first take an SBA-sponsored preparatory course.
 While we appreciate SBA's intent behind such a course, we do not believe that requiring a preparatory course will reduce the number of unsuccessful applications or increase the percentage of successful applications.
 In our experience, companies seeking admission are going to apply regardless, and we do not believe that requiring a preparatory course will have any material benefit on the application process, but will simply require additional time and expense from both SBA and the applicant.